 I was surprised it didn’t weigh more.
 The actual food weighs less than 3.7 pounds, as the food containers contribute to the total weight.
 Although I did leave out condiments like salad dressing and mustard.

 Note: this was just a random day of eating, for me.
 Some days I eat more, some less.

 What have we learned today?

-If we prioritize and eat nutritious, real, controlled energy foods – there isn’t much room left for the energy dense, fake foods.
-You only have about 3-5 pounds to work with each day.
+If we prioritize whole, nutrient-dense foods there isn’t much room left for the energy-dense, processed foods.
+You only have about three to five pounds to work with each day.

-So… think about it…what are your 4 pounds made of?
+Food for thought…what are your four pounds made of?